BHAVNA510/finextract/README.md

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

 ## 🔗 Live Demo
-Coming soon — deploying on Streamlit Cloudddddddd
+Coming soon — deploying on Streamlit Cloud

 ## 📌 What problem does it solve?